thoughtspot/thoughtspot.github.io/_spotiq/overview.md

 6. Choose **Results**.

-   You should still see the your **Warehouse_and_Retail_Sales** run.
-Deleting information about an analyzes run does not delete the actual results.
+   You should still see your **Warehouse_and_Retail_Sales** run.
+Deleting information about an analysis run does not delete the actual results.
 You must delete each individually.

 ## Where to go next